Posted Mar 21, 2022 | By Brittney Hendricks

 Please first call your primary care doctor, a nurse hotline, or an urgent care center before going to the hospital.
 Check online resources like the CDC website if you are worried that you or a loved one has the COVID-19 virus.
 Do not go to the emergency room of a hospital unless you have deemed that you have an actual emergency.
 Call 911 or go to the emergency room if you are experiencing a medical emergency.

-We are delighted to share the news that some of our restaurant partners have taken to the streets, opening and expanding al fresco (or, fresh air) dining options for guests.
-Citywide, many restaurants are offering takeout and curbside delivery options as well; indoor dining operations are closed for at least 3 weeks starting July 1.
+Citywide, many restaurants are offering takeout and curbside delivery options in addition to al fresco (or, fresh air) dining options for guests.
 Please call ahead to see what each restaurant is offering, as offerings are subject to change.

-Oxnard hotels have been approved to reopen for leisure travel as of June 12th.
-Hotel rooms must be left vacant for 24 hours after a guest has departed.
-Please contact your hotel directly to see whether pools, gyms, onsite dining and other amenities have reopened – upon reopening, amenities may be available to guests at reduced capacities, and reservations may be required.
+Oxnard hotels have been open to leisure travel since January 25th.
+Please contact your hotel directly to see whether pools, gyms, onsite dining and other amenities are available.
+Reservations for facilities may be required.

 Oxnard is full of incredible opportunities for outdoor recreation and cultural travel.
-Announcements museum reopenings are forthcoming.
-Many recreational businesses in the Channel Islands Harbor have reopened and are accepting reservations.
+Many recreational businesses in the Channel Islands Harbor are accepting reservations.
+Visit the Channel Islands Maritime Museum, Murphy Auto Museum or check out the Murphy‘s Muscles & Mojo Morning Car Show held every 1st and 3rd Sunday from 8am to 10am.
+Heritage Square offers guided tours by appointment only.

 Oxnard is blessed with an abundance of wide-open spaces.
 Whether you’re visiting the beaches or expansive Channel Islands Harbor, you’ll find plenty of opportunities to enjoy outdoor environments and activities and still practice safe social distancing.
 Here are some of our favorite ways to enjoy fresh air in Oxnard: